Zachary Cruz, Brother Of Alleged Parkland Gunman Nikolas Cruz, Blames Himself For Bullying ‘Fragile’ Brother

 Zachary Cruz added that he and Nikolas were eventually able to smooth out their relationship.

-“When we were younger we used to fight a lot,” Zachary Cruz.
+“When we were younger we used to fight a lot,” Zachary Cruz said.
 “But as we got older and became teenagers we made amends and came to terms with each other and accepted that we were both different.”

 Zachary Cruz has made plans to move from Palm Beach County to Virginia after a judge agreed to change the terms of a six-month probation he had been serving after being arrested for trespassing on the Stoneman Douglas High School campus.
 Zachary told officers that he went to the school to “reflect” on the shootings.